-All inpatient, residential, day, intensive outpatient, or partial hospitalization treatment Services must be Prior Authorized as specified in section 4.4.
+All inpatient, residential, day, intensive outpatient, or partial hospitalization treatment Services must be Prior Authorized.

 In an emergency situation, go directly to a Hospital emergency room.
 You do not need Prior Authorization for emergency treatment; however, we must be notified within 48 hours following the onset of treatment, or as soon as reasonably possible, in order for coverage to continue.